johnpdowling/hassio-addons/forked-daapd/README.md

 ## Usage
 1) Install add-on and start it
 2) For your setup, you may need to further edit forked-daapd.conf to suit your needs.
-All files are located in %config% and are created after first start
+All files are located in %config%/forked-daapd/ and are created after first start

 ## Notes
 1) The forked-daapd compiled here was only given the configure flag --enable-itunes.
 Chromecast, Spotify, etc. are disabled in this add-on.
 I wanted an instance to work with my [custom component](https://github.com/johnpdowling/custom_components/tree/master/forked-daapd) and AirPlay devices